Supporting Educators • Promoting Learning

 First (and sadly) there are many outstanding professionals who, to the dismay of their students, would not meet the threshold for registration.
 This might disproportionately impact breath of opportunity, diversity and inclusion in music education, so could quickly prove to be socially divisive.

 Secondly, across the profession there are many inspiring musicians for whom teaching is part of a larger portfolio career.
-Many may simply decide not to sign up to the new system, discarding their teaching commitments to concentrate on other, more inviting professional activities.
+Many are likely to decide not to sign up to the new system, instead discarding their teaching commitments to concentrate on other, more inviting professional activities.

 Thirdly, we must remember the indispensable army of part-time teachers for whom the annual registration fee and ongoing CPD costs could prove prohibitive.
 Research published by ABRSM in their Making Music 2021 report suggests that some 70% of instrumental teachers teach for less than 20 hours per week.